indougnito/misc_puzzles/README.md

 Code written to solve puzzles or interview questions.

-UI-Retention-Model: python code I hacked together in a few hours for an interview puzzle.
+UI-Retention-Model: solution for computing retention rates for an app ui

+matasano-crypto-challenges: crypto puzzles, see http://cryptopals.com/